Henryvw/hvw_webhub/quotes_i_like.markdown

 There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.
 Charles Darwin, Origin of Species, Conclusion

-What is the value of preserving and strengthening this sense of awe and wonder, this recognition of something beyond the boundaries of human existence?
-Is the exploration of the natural world just a pleasant way to pass the golden hours of childhood or is there something deeper?
-I am sure there is something much deeper, something lasting and significant.
-Those who dwell, as scientists or laymen, among the beauties and mysteries of the Earth are never alone or weary of life.
-Whatever the vexations or concerns of their personal lives, their thoughts can find paths that lead to inner contentment and to renewed excitement in living.
-Rachel Carson

 Seine Affekte, sein Für und Wider willkürlich haben und nicht haben, sich auf sie herablassen, für Stunden; sich auf sie setzen, wie auf Pferde, oft wie auf Esel: -- man muss nämlich ihre Dummheit so gut wie ihr Feuer zu nützen wissen."
 Friedrich Nietzsche, Jenseits Gut und Böse

 Mental toughness is persistence not intensity.
 James Clear